eideasy/loginnodejs/README.md

 git clone https://bitbucket.org/smartid/loginnodejs
 ```

 * Go to https://api.smartid.ee and register your website http://mydomain.ee or https://mydomain.ee.
-Oauth redirect_uri must also be http://mydomain.ee or https://mydomain.ee
+Oauth redirect_uri must be same
 * Open file main.js and copy/paste the "OAuth clientId/secret" keys and write to redirect_uri http(s)://mydomain.ee/loginnodejs
 * Start the nodejs process, open the application at mydomen.ee/ and click on eIDAS logo to start the login process!